ark-lang/ark/docs/REFERENCE.md

 # Alloy Reference
 This document is an informal specification for Alloy, a systems programming language.
+**IMPORTANT NOTICE: I've just re-written the compiler, so a lot of these are parsed, but the parser is still incomplete so I can't guarantee they work still!**

 ## Guiding Principles
 Alloy is a systems programming language, intended as an alternative to C. It's main purpose is to modernize C, without